markporter/myna/README.md

 * Optional Rails-style MVC framework
 * Ability to link into any Java library
 * Self-contained and portable.
 No external dependencies or installation required.
 Can run from a USB stick!
-* Cross platform: Can run on any system that supports a Java 5 runtime
+* Cross platform: Can run on any system that supports a Java 6 runtime

 Getting Started:
 --------------------

-1. Download the release .war file
+1. Download the release .war file: https://github.com/markporter/myna/releases/latest
 2. Run <code>java -jar [myna release filename]</code>
 3. Follow the prompts